kristapsdz/rpki-client/README.md

 The validation algorithm is a breadth-first (though whether depth or breadth first is irrelevant) tree walk.

-## TAL algorithm
+## TAL validation

 It begins by parsing a TAL file, [RFC 7730](https://tools.ietf.org/html/rfc7730), which specifies a trust anchor certificate address and its public key.
+The parsing and validation of the TAL file occurs in [tal.c](tal.c).

 *Side note*: the TAL file may technically specify multiple top-level certificates; but in the case of **rpki-client**, only the first is processed.

-The parsing and validation of the TAL file occurs in [tal.c](tal.c).

-## Trust anchor algorithm
+## Trust anchor validation

 A trust anchor is an X509 ([RFC 6487](https://tools.ietf.org/html/rfc6487) certificate given by the TAL file.
-Beyond the usual X509 parsing in [cert.c](cert.c), the trust anchor files also have a number of additional constraints imposed in [x509.c](x509.c):
+Beyond the usual certificate parsing in [cert.c](cert.c), the trust anchor files also have a number of additional constraints imposed in [x509.c](x509.c):

 - the certificate must be self-signed (attached public key must also be